d-dantte/Axis.Libra/Notes.md

     Together, the above is used to generate the `InstructionUri`, a unique identifier for the interaction.
 This identifier can be cached, along with the result, so subsequent calls need not go through to the Command/Query/Request handler.
+    [Done]
 4. Implement support for `Instruction caching` - described in #3 above, this is a situation where a dispatcher receives an instruction, extracts the `InstructionUri`, and checks a cache if that uri has a response.
 If it does, it returns the response.
+5. Add event broadcasting to Libra.
+This will obviate the need for the `Axis.Nix` library.
+    [Done]